11 ways to play an E 7 chord on guitar

 I hope this helped you understand how to play am E 7 guitar chord or learn new ways of playing it.
 You can also try shifting the shapes that have all fretted notes to play other dominant chords on the same string.

-To learn related chords, see how to play an E Major 7, or E minor 7 chord on guitar.
+To learn related chords, see how to play an E Major 7, E minor 7, or E 9 chord on guitar.

 All the best,